Creating Lists Using Transformers

 2. Run the Workspace and Inspect the Data

-Run the workspace and view the data in Visual Preview or the Data Inspector using feature caching.
+Run the workspace and view the data in Visual Preview or the FME Data Inspector using feature caching.
 Note how some parks contain multiple point features.
-For example, Grimmett Park contains several trees in its boundary, as shown in the graphics view:
+For example, if you zoom into Grimmett Park and then view the point features coming from the street trees data, it shows that Grimmett Park contains several trees in its boundary, as shown here in this annotated image of the Graphics View:

 3. Set PointOnAreaOverlayer Parameters: Merge Attributes

 Double-click the PointOnAreaOverlayer to open its parameters.
-By default, the checkboxes under Attribute Accumulation are unchecked, which means the area and point attributes are not being merged and no list attributes are being created.
-Check Merge Attributes.
+By default, under Attribute Accumulation, Merge Attributes is unchecked, which means the area and point attributes will not be merged.
+Check Merge Attributes and change the Accumulation Mode to Merge Overlaid.

 Click OK to close the parameters.